About the College

 Our centers and institutes in the College support research and education in the specialized science and math disciplines of the 21st Century.
 The College strongly supports links to relevant industries and has strong relationships with surrounding K-12 schools.
 The reach of the College of Science and Mathematics extends beyond the campus, sharing its programs and research expertise through regional, national and international collaborations with academic, state and national labs and industries.

 We create evolving programs that cross disciplines and respond to regional, national and global needs.
 The College amasses a broad offering of excellent undergraduate and graduate programs in the "standard" sciences, coupled with unique transdisciplinary programs that address societal needs in sustainability, pharmaceutical life sciences, science and math teacher education, and health care that include:

 - A combined BS and MS degree in Marine Biology and Coastal Sciences

 - BS and MS degrees in Sustainability Sciences, including a Professional Science Masters degree

 - A PhD in Mathematics Education preparing leaders in this important arena

 - A unique interdisciplinary PhD in Environmental Management that prepares individuals to repair our ailing planet.

-Research is a key component of our CSAM student experience.
-Our research programs span the globe with opportunities in Panama, Antarctica, Thailand, China and Ecuador.
+Research is a key component of a student's experience in CSAM.
+Our research is global with opportunities in Panama, Antarctica, Thailand, China and Ecuador.
 CSAM faculty and students publish in top tier journals and are well funded through support from:

 US Dept of Education

-With a Spectrum of Possibilities distributed across our four science/math buildings including our remarkable new Center for Environmental and Life Sciences (CELS), and it is clear that there has never been a better time to be involved in science and math at Montclair State!
+With a Spectrum of Possibilities distributed across our four science/math buildings including the newest Center for Environmental and Life Sciences (CELS), it's clear that there has never been a better time to be involved in science and math at Montclair State!